CoreCivic: History

+Early contracts

-In 1984, CCA turned the Olympic Motel in Houston into a make-shift detention center after contracting with the United States Immigration and Naturalization Service (INC).
+In 1984, CCA turned the Olympic Motel in Houston into a make-shift detention center after contracting with the United States Immigration and Naturalization Service (INS).

 In 1984, CCA also took over the operations of the Tall Trees non-secure juvenile facility, for the Juvenile Court of Memphis and Shelby County.
 Two years later, CCA built the 200-bed Shelby Training Center in Memphis to house juvenile male offenders.

 In 1989, it opened the New Mexico Women's Correctional Facility in Grants, New Mexico; it had constructed this facility of 204 beds.

 In the 1980s, CCA officials met with representatives of the Mitterrand administration in France.
 They did not win any contracts there for CCA prisons.

 In 1990, CCA opened the first medium-security privately operated prison, the state-owned Winn Correctional Center, in Winn Parish, Louisiana.

 It opened the Leavenworth Detention Center, operated for the U.S. Marshals Service, in 1992.
 This 256-bed facility was the first maximum-security private prison under direct contract to a federal agency.

 CCA entered the United Kingdom in 1992, when it entered a partnership with Mowlem and Sir Robert McAlpine to form UK Detention Services.
 It opened the 650-bed Blackenhurst prison in Worcestershire, England.

-In 2011, responding to an initiative from the State of Ohio to reduce "overhead costs by saving $13 million annually while adding 700 beds to house inmates in the overcrowded system," CCA agreed to buy the Lake Erie Correctional Institution for $72.7 million.
+In 2011, responding to an initiative from the state of Ohio to reduce "overhead costs by saving $13 million annually while adding 700 beds to house inmates in the overcrowded system", CCA agreed to buy the Lake Erie Correctional Institution for $72.7 million.
 This is a change in company policy, as previously CCA had always constructed its own prisons.
 The purchase was contingent on the Ohio Department of Rehabilitation and Correction agreeing to a high level of occupancy under the contract.
-The State failed to find buyers for many other prisons which it offered for sale.
+The state failed to find buyers for many other prisons which it offered for sale.

 In 2012, CCA sent a letter to prison officials in 48 states, offering to buy prisons from these states in exchange for a 20-year management contract with a guaranteed occupancy rate of 90%.
 Many community organizations have criticized the proposals, arguing that the contractual obligations of states to fill the prisons to 90% occupancy are poor public policy, creating an incentive to criminalize behavior and lengthen sentences in order to keep the prisons filled.
-They believe that these contractual clauses end up costing taxpayers more than state-run prisons would and add to over-incarceration.
+They believe that these contractual clauses end up costing taxpayers more than state-run prisons and add to over-incarceration.